matthewdowney/TogglPy/README.md

                         enddate [where startdate & enddate take the format
                         yyyy-mm-dd, e.g. 2017-05-23] (Or do not provide this
                         argument, to report on the current month)
-  --tagids [TAGIDS [TAGIDS ...]]
+  --tags [TAG [TAG ...]]
-                        Tag IDs to report on.
-Do not provide this argument to
+                        Tags to report on.
+Can be names or IDs.
-                        ignore tags.
+                        Do not provide this argument to ignore tags.
   --nocolors            Prints plain output, useful if piping to a file
   --addtags TAG         Adds tag to all returned time entries
   --removetags TAG      Removes tag from all returned time entries